David N. Hurd

-David N. Hurd (born May 9, 1937) is a United States district judge of the United States District Court for the Northern District of New York.
+David Norman Hurd (born May 9, 1937) is a senior United States district judge of the United States District Court for the Northern District of New York.

 Education and career

 Hurd was born in Hancock, New York.
 He received a Bachelor of Science degree from Cornell University in 1959.
 He received a Juris Doctor from Syracuse University College of Law in 1963.
 He was in private practice of law in Utica, New York from 1963 to 1991.
 He was an assistant district attorney (part-time), Oneida County District Attorney's Office from 1966 to 1967.

 Federal judicial service

 Hurd served as a United States magistrate judge of the United States District Court for the Northern District of New York from 1991 to 1999.

 Hurd is a United States district judge of the United States District Court for the Northern District of New York.
 He was nominated by President Bill Clinton on February 12, 1999, to a seat vacated by Constantine George Cholakis.
 He was confirmed by the United States Senate on September 13, 1999, and received his commission on September 22, 1999.

-On November 1, 2021, Judge Hurd informed President Biden that he intended to take senior status effective upon the confirmation of his successor.
+On November 1, 2021, Hurd informed President Biden that he intended to take senior status effective upon the confirmation of his successor.
 On July 14, 2022, one day after Biden nominated Jorge Alberto Rodriguez of Clifton Park, an Albany-based assistant attorney general, Hurd wrote another letter to President Biden.
 In the letter, Hurd wrote “Please be advised that I immediately rescind my decision to take senior status as a United States District Judge for the Northern District of New York".
 “I will take senior status if a confirmed successor lives in this area and is permanently assigned to the United States Courthouse in Utica, New York.
 Otherwise, I shall remain on full-time active status until I retire or die.”
 On August 8, 2022, Kirsten Gillibrand's chief of staff Jess Fassler said “It has always been the expectation that Judge Hurd’s successor would sit in the Utica courthouse, and Jorge Rodriguez has committed to doing so”.
-On August 10, 2022, Judge Hurd wrote a letter to Biden to officially rescind his senior status and remain in active service.
+On August 10, 2022, Hurd wrote a letter to Biden to officially rescind his senior status and remain in active service.

+On March 27, 2024, Hurd wrote a new letter to Biden stating that he intended to take senior status upon confirmation of a successor.
+The news of his decision coincided with an announcement from the Administrative Office of the U.S. Courts that "there is no plan to close the courthouse" in Utica.
+On July 31, Biden nominated Anthony J. Brindisi to succeed Hurd.
+Brindisi's nomination was confirmed on December 4, 2024.
+Hurd assumed senior status on December 9, 2024.